wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Tools/Awesome-Productivity.md

 - [2019-Vault #Project#](https://github.com/hashicorp/vault): A tool for secrets management, encryption as a service, and privileged access management.

 - [2019-Neko #Project#](https://github.com/nurdism/neko): A self hosted virtual browser (rabb.it clone) that runs in docker.
 This uses web rtc to stream a desktop inside of a docker container, I made this because rabb.it went under and my internet can't handle streaming and discord keeps crashing.

+## Teamwork

+- [2021-Focalboard #Project#](https://github.com/mattermost/focalboard): Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.

 # Storage Sync & Share